-This ENG 100 class is S-focused, meaning that various assignments and content will concentrate on issues of sustainability.
+These ENG 100/ENG 100W classes are S-focused, meaning that various assignments and content will concentrate on issues of personal sustainability.
 For more information, please visit: Sustainability

 SYLLABUS CHANGE POLICY

 The syllabus may be updated to address the learning goals of our class community.
 I will provide updates via ANNOUNCEMENTS on our Laulima website.